The Importance of Hydration for Seniors’ Health

 Cases of extreme dehydration may result in a variety of serious health problems and even death if left unchecked.

-• Monitor Consumption of Dehydrating Food/Drinks: Salty foods and drinks that are high in caffeine, such as tea, coffee, and many soft drinks, are dehydrating to the body.
+Salty foods and drinks that are high in caffeine, such as tea, coffee, and many soft drinks, are dehydrating to the body.
 Try reducing consumption of these items, or at least monitoring them, to make sure enough water is consumed to counteract their dehydrating effects.

-Drinking sufficient amounts of water might not seem like an urgent matter for promoting and maintaining health in comparison to other health-oriented activities, such as remembering to take medications.
-However, the reality is that proper hydration is vital for the promotion and protection of health, especially when it comes to seniors.
-Incorporating behaviours and strategies that help keep seniors amply hydrated can lead to better overall health and wellbeing for seniors in Kitchener-Waterloo-Cambridge.
+Drinking sufficient amounts of water may not seem like a pressing matter for promoting and maintaining health, compared to other health-oriented activities, such as taking medications.
+However, the reality is that proper hydration is vital for promoting and protecting health, especially among seniors.

 Sign up for a free